 Like the Jeep Wrangler, Toyota 4Runner, and many good off-roaders before it, Ford says the new Bronco will be a real, no-compromise, body-on-frame 4x4 built to take on some of the toughest terrains.
 It will offer notable features like solid front and rear axles and an "Air Roof."
 Ford says it's a "no-compromise midsize 4x4 utility for thrill seekers who want to venture way beyond the city."
 Early rumors suggested it might be a four-door only, but spy shots and official Ford teasers confirm it will be offered in two-door and four-door guise.

 According to former Product Development Chief Raj Nair, the Bronco will share its frame with the Ranger pickup, which made its debut for the 2019 model year.
-Ford's agreement with the United Auto Workers hints that the SUV could use an aluminum body because the panels come from the same stamping plant as the F-150) in an attempt to keep things light.
+Ford's agreement with the United Auto Workers hints that the SUV could use an aluminum body because the panels come from the same stamping plant as the F-150.

 What Will It Look Like?